-Results.
-Figure 2 shows the scaling properties of our system for 2, 4, 8 and 16 rules7.
-We observe the following: (i) even in our modest setup, the runtime is very short, considering the size of the knowledge base, (ii) our system scales linearly with the number of rules, (iii) our system scales linearly with the number of nodes, i.e., the runtime halves when we double the number of nodes.
+Figure 2 shows the scaling properties of our system for 2, 4 and 8 rules, there was not enough hard disk space to run all the experiments with 16 rules.
+We observe the following: (i) even in our modest setup, the runtime is in kept very low, considering the size of the knowledge base, (ii) our system scales linearly with the number of rules; the runtime roughly doubles for twice the number of rules, (iii) our system scales linearly with the number of nodes; the runtime halves when we double the number of nodes.